Close

 Check out The Ultimate Guide To Internet Safety For Parents.

 Even the moderators aren’t able to predict all problems in time to eliminate explicit videos and messages.
-And if your child gets exposed to these contents, that could have long-term consequences.
+And if your child gets exposed to this content, that could have long-term consequences.
+Investigations by child safety groups have also revealed the circulation of child sexual abuse material and the growing problem of minors being pressured to create self-generated abuse material.

 The virtual world is a new hunting ground for predators.
-They lurk on chatting platforms like Omegle, and they know how to make themselves difficult to trace.
+They lurk on chatting platforms, and they know how to make themselves difficult to trace.

 Predators often pose as kids when communicating with other children.
 They slowly establish trust by discussing school, games, and other interests.